gitfu/gonap/README.md

 	func SetDepth(newdepth string) string
 ```

-*   		SetDepth is used to set Depth

 ```go
 	func SetEndpoint(newendpoint string) string
 ```

 *  	SetEndpoint is used to set the REST Endpoint.
 *  	Endpoint is declared in config.go

 #### Types